rajnikantdhardwivedi7/my-portfolio/content/_index.md

 background = "#007396"
 foreground = "#fff"
 content = """
-At this time, I started to have some interest in coding and joined the Bukkit community.
-This marked the beginning of my journey in software development and open-source contributions.
+At this time, I started to have some interest in coding and joined the [Bukkit](https://bukkit.org/) community, This marked the beginning of my journey in software development and open-source contributions.
 """